 Tuition and fees will not be charged for courses dropped before the change of registration deadline.
-Students are required to return their UPass if they are no longer registered in at least nine credit hours in the term and do not have an approved reduced course load.
+The digital UPass will be deactivated if students are no longer registered in at least nine credit hours in the term and do not have an approved reduced course load.